 - Best suited for root cause analysis

-- Get access to and create dashboards, graphs, and alerts.
+- Get access to create dashboards, graphs, and alerts

 - It is artificial intelligence coupled with traditional SIEM.